petershin/liferay-learn/docs/commerce/latest/en/add-ons-and-connectors/mulesoft/configuring-the-mulesoft-connector.md

 1. Click *Finish*.

-The connector is now available in your Mule project.
+The connector now appears in your Mule project.

 ![Set the Client Profile as Headless Server in the OAuth2 configuration.](./configuring-the-mulesoft-connector/images/01.gif)

 ## Connector Configuration

-To configure the Liferay connector,

 1. Select an authentication method and enter the required parameters.